Grass15/cryptodid_android_app/README.md

 <br>
 <br>

 Note: You **do not** need an Android device for this.
-If you do not have one, create an emulator on Android Studio; otherwise, pair your device. <br>
+Create an emulator on Android Studio and execute the demonstration. <br>
 Note: An apk to install the app on your android device is available in app/release.